chaouite/UserDataManager/README.md

 ---
 ## PS
-This code works 100%, but it's still under improvement. `I welcome any refactoring or suggestions :smile:`
+This code works 100%, but it's still under improvement. `I welcome any refactoring or suggestions 😄`